Mat-thieu/OLD-MobLog-JS/README.md

 - Browser support tests
 - Broader range of options (e.g. for styling or position)
 - Upon a system error, make a link to the file in which the error occured, leading to the exact rule as well

-- I might add console.table and console.time to the intercept option, but I'm not sure if it's worth
+- Might add console.table and console.time to the intercept option, but I'm not sure if it's worth

 ## Changelog